πŸ† WINNER · NYAS Junior Academy 2026

 When someone is sent home from the hospital, the hardest part starts.
 Will they take their medications correctly?
 Are they getting worse?
 Should they call the doctor or wait?
 Tether is a phone app that sits with the patient at home and answers those questions in their own language.
 Doctors write a recovery plan once; the app turns it into daily guidance, listens for early warning signs in the patient's voice, and tells family or care teams when something needs attention.

-Everything runs at the edge on Cloudflare.
-The biomarker engine is written in Rust, compiled to WebAssembly, and analyzes a 10-second voice recording in under 100 milliseconds.
+Everything runs at the edge on Cloudflare with a dedicated Python FastAPI biomarker engine on a separate VPS for the heavier ML pipeline.
+The voice engine combines Praat acoustic analysis, YAMNet event classification, and trained ML classifiers; an on-device Rust→WebAssembly fallback keeps the app working if the main engine is unreachable.
 The AI chat is grounded only in the doctor's published plan, so it never invents medical advice.
 Patients can use it by voice if they can't read or type.

 Try the Demo How It Works GitHub